cockler/dependency-track-check/README.md

 #### Attentions
 1. Install git locally and configure global environment variables
 2. Install Maven locally and configure global environment variables
-3. The project is built on Maven
+3. The project for scanning is built on Maven

 #### Contribution

 1. Fork the repository
 2. Create Feat_xxx branch
-3. Commit your code
+3. Commit your codes
 4. Create Pull Request